 Later Work (1980 - 1991)

-In contrast to some of these large works, during the late 1980s, Bongé began a series of delicate jewel-like small abstract watercolors.
+In contrast to some of the very large works, during the late 1980s, Bongé began a series of delicate jewel-like small abstract watercolors.
 The intimacy of these little watercolor paintings appealed to her, and they became her preferred medium.
-Many of these works were on small “Joss” papers, sheets of bamboo or rice paper centered with a small square of gold and/or silver leaf, which were available at the local Asian markets.
-These too are vibrant in color.
+Many of these works were on small “Joss” papers.
+Also known as spirit money or ghost money, joss paper consists of sheets of bamboo or rice paper cut into squares each centered with a small square of gold and/or silver leaf.

-“It became a special challenge,” she said, “to make it seem as if I had placed that little square right there.”
+“It became a special challenge,” Dusti said, “to make it seem as if I had placed that little square right there.”

 Dusti Bongé painted her last work in 1991.